omar-polo/gmid/README.md

 # gmid

-gmid is a Gemini server written with security in mind.
+gmid is a fast Gemini server written with security in mind.
 I initially wrote it to serve static files, but it has grown into a featureful server that can be used from either the command line to serve local directories

     gmid docs  # serve the directory docs over gemini